Proctor & Gamble – Business Sphere and Decision Cockpits

 CMOs and CIOs everywhere agree that analytics is essential to sales & marketing and that its primary purpose is to gain access to customer insight and intelligence along the market funnel – awareness, consideration, preference, purchase and loyalty.

-In this blog posting we illustrate a best-in-class “run-the-business” Analytics Case Study at P&G. The case study demonstrates four key characteristics of data market leaders:
+In this blog posting we illustrate a best-in-class “run-the-business” with Data/Analytics Case Study at P&G. The case study demonstrates four key characteristics of data market leaders:

 - A shared belief that data is a core asset that can be used to enhance operations, customer service, marketing and strategy